cncf/tag-security/supply-chain-security/compromises/2010/fsf-website.md

 # Free Software Foundation Website Hack

-**Note:** Review if this incident can be categorized as supply chain incident as per [compromise definitions](../compromise-definitions.md)

 The source repository for the FSF's website was hacked via a SQL injection.

 ## Impact